 The Basin’s constantly changing weather made it almost impossible to maintain a consistent sheet of ice and it soon became evident that a refrigerated, covered ice rink was needed.
 Bill’s dedication and commitment inspired other volunteers to help with the project and, in 1999, Klamath Ice Sports Inc., a grass roots, not-for-profit organization, was formed and began raising funds and generating widespread enthusiasm for a new ice-skating facility.

-Located just inside the entrance to the Running Y Ranch Resort, the Bill Collier Ice Arena opened in January of 2002.
+Located just inside the entrance to the Running Y Resort, the Bill Collier Ice Arena opened in January of 2002.